 You could pay anywhere between $500 and $2000 for this PBX or gateway equipment investment.

 If you have no PBX equipment as of yet, your lowest-cost option will always be hosted PBX.

-If you have on-premise PBX equipment, it may be worthwhile taking it to cloud with SIP trunking.
+If you have on-premises PBX equipment, it may be worthwhile to look at the benefits of SIP trunking.
 You’ll be able to repurpose a lot of the equipment you’ve already invested in, reducing your current PBX bill.